NVIDIA/earth2studio/docs/modules/index.md

 # API Reference

 This is the API reference for Earth-2 Inference Studio.
-Please refer to the full user guide and examples for further details on how to this package as API documentaiton alone my not provide sufficient information.
+Please refer to the full user guide and examples for further details on how to use this package as API documentaiton alone may not provide sufficient information.

 ```{toctree}
 :maxdepth: 1